richardlucas761/OpenXMLCopyPasteSpreadsheet/README.md

 ## Notes on XLSX files

-The .XLSX files present were mostly created on Office.com using the templates available and then downloaded to a local copy.
+The .XLSX files present were created on Office.com using the templates available and then downloaded to a local copy.